APTG/libdedx/index.rst

-      int target;            // target can either be an element or a compound int ion;               // id number of projectile int ion_a;             // nucleon number of projectile int bragg_used;        // is 1 if braggs additivity rule was applied int compound_state;    // DEDX_DEFAULT=0,  DEDX_GAS DEDX_CONDENSED ... unsigned int elements_length;   // elements_length  --- number of unique elements in comp.
+      int target;            // target can either be an element or a compound int ion;               // id number of projectile int ion_a;             // nucleon number of projectile int bragg_used;        // is 1 if Braggs additivity rule was applied int compound_state;    // DEDX_DEFAULT=0,  DEDX_GAS DEDX_CONDENSED ... unsigned int elements_length;   // elements_length  --- number of unique elements in comp.
       int * elements_id;     // elements_id      --- Z of each element